ibm-cloud-docs/containers/cs_ingress_about.md

 Because Cloudflare is a public service, the MZLB load balances for public ALBs that use the IBM-provided Ingress subdomain only.
 If you use only private ALBs, you must manually check the health of the ALBs and update DNS lookup results.
 If you use public ALBs that use a custom domain, you can include the ALBs in MZLB load balancing by creating a CNAME in your DNS entry to forward requests from your custom domain to the IBM-provided Ingress subdomain for your cluster.

-If you use Calico pre-DNAT network policies, VPC ACLs, or any other firewall solution to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist) and [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} so that the Kubernetes control plane can check the health of your routers.
-For steps on how to create a Calico pre-DNAT policy to allow these IP addresses, see [Lesson 3 of the Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson3).
+If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the Kubernetes control plane and Cloudflare's IPv4 IP addresses to the IP addresses of your ALBs so that the Kubernetes control plane can check the health of your ALBs.
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALB IP addresses from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} on port 80 and [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist).
 {: note}

 On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
 If you currently allow inbound traffic from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
 After the migration, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.